Why you should (almost) always start with inbound marketing. Taken from T2D3 Office Hours.

-BSMS 36 - When and how to use an agency (or agencies), or outsource your full marketing function
+BSMS 36: How to use an agency to outsource your full marketing team

 Today, in addition to a special product announcement, Mike and Stijn discuss best practices for when and how to best outsource some or all of your marketing function.

 Do you go for a piecemeal solution, with multiple agencies for specific problems?

 This can be a great choice, especially when you only have one or two jobs to be done.
 But, we’ve seen many startups suffer from agency fatigue, and struggle to manage and onboard a quickly growing team of agencies.